-- There are multiple forms of evidence, not just the same kind of evidence collected at different points in time or in different settings, to monitor student development of understanding and use of facts, concepts, and inquiry, interpretations or analyses to build arguments or conclusions for the central focus.
-Multiple forms of evidence would include varied ways of demonstrating understanding of concepts, inquiry, interpretations or analyses and building arguments or conclusions,-e.g., explanations of thinking, drawings/visual representations, oral presentations, explaining conclusions with evidence, position statements-and not that there is only one type of evidence on homework, exit slips, and the final test. - The array of assessments provides evidence to track student progress toward developing understanding and use of facts, concepts, and inquiry, interpretations or analyses to build arguments or conclusions defined by the standards and learning objectives.

-This evidence is collected for all four areas (facts, concepts, inquiry, interpretations or analyses, and building arguments or conclusions) in every lesson OR the assessments correspond to a plan for the learning segment that builds understandings in one or more areas and uses that understanding to address other areas.
+- There are multiple forms of evidence, not just the same kind of evidence collected at different points in time or in different settings, to monitor student development of understanding and use of facts, concepts, AND inquiry, interpretations or analyses to build and support arguments or conclusions for the central focus.
+Multiple forms of evidence would include varied ways of demonstrating understanding of concepts, inquiry, interpretations or analyses and building and supporting arguments or conclusions,-e.g., explanations of thinking, drawings/visual representations, oral presentations, explaining claims or conclusions with evidence, position statements-and not that there is only one type of evidence on homework, exit slips, and the final test. - The array of assessments provides evidence to track student progress toward developing the understanding and use of facts, concepts, and inquiry, interpretations or analyses to build and support arguments or conclusions defined by the standards and learning objectives. - This evidence is collected for all four areas (facts, concepts, inquiry, interpretations or analyses, building and supporting arguments or conclusions) in every lesson OR the assessments correspond to a plan for the learning segment that builds understandings in one or more areas and uses that understanding to address other areas.